Kourtney Kardashian Shares Instagram Photo Of Her Kids After Rumored Scott Disick Reconciliation

-Kourtney Kardashian and Scott Disick are facing reports of a reconciliation and as the rumors continue to swirl, Kardashian and Disick have been spending tons of time with their family, including their three children.
+Kourtney Kardashian and Scott Disick are facing reports of a reconciliation, and as the rumors continue to swirl, Kardashian and Disick have been spending tons of time with their family, including their three children.

 Following a family vacation in Aspen, Colorado, where Kourtney Kardashian and Scott Disick were seen hanging out on a private jet and enjoying a shopping trip, the 37-year-old Keeping Up With the Kardashians star shared a family photo of herself, Disick, and their kids, Mason, 7, Penelope, 4, and Reign, 2.